clarkgrubb/home/README.rst

 Early versions of Unix put user home directories in ``/usr``.
 In Linux and BSD the user home directories are in ``/home``.

 A Unix user's home directory is specified in ``/etc/passwd``.
 When the user logs in it is used to set the working directory and the environment variable ``HOME``.
-The C shell introduced tilde expansion as shortcut for the home directory in paths.
+The C shell introduced tilde expansion as a shortcut for the home directory in paths.
 Mac OS X puts home directories in ``/User``.
-It sets the HOME environment variable, but does not store user information in ``/etc/passwd``.
+It sets the ``HOME`` environment variable, but does not store user information in ``/etc/passwd``.
 Instead the information is stored in a *Directory Service* which can be queried with the dscl command:

 ::